communitybridge/easycla/docs/Contribute-to-a-GitHub-Company-Project.md

    **YES**—go to **Step 5**.

    **NO**—A Request Access form appears.
 Complete the form and click **SEND**.
-The CLA manager signs a Corporate CLA and adds you to the whitelist.
+The CCLA manager signs a Corporate CLA and adds you to the whitelist.

    ![CLA Request Access](imgs/CLA-Request-Access.png)